clojuredocs/guides/articles/tutorials/introduction.md

 ## Let and Locals

-You don't have to create a top-level var for every symbol in your program.
-Often you just want some local names (we don't call them "variables" since we know that values don't vary) to use in a section of your code.
-For this we use the `let` expression, and it's locals are lexically scoped within it:
+When you want some lexically-scoped named values to use in a section of your code, you can use the `let` expression:

 {% highlight clojure %}
 (let [width  10